Bath, Somerset: Parks

 Royal Victoria Park, a short walk from the city centre, was opened in 1830 by the 11-year-old Princess Victoria, and was the first park to carry her name.
 The public park is overlooked by the Royal Crescent and covers 23 ha.
 It has a skatepark, tennis courts, a bowling green, a putting green and a 12- and 18-hole golf course, a pond, open-air concerts, an annual travelling funfair at Easter, and a children's play area.
 Much of its area is lawn; a notable feature is a ha-ha that segregates it from the Royal Crescent while giving the impression from the Crescent of uninterrupted grassland across the park to Royal Avenue.
 It has a "Green Flag Award", the national standard for parks and green spaces in England and Wales, and is registered by English Heritage as of National Historic Importance.
 The 3.84 ha botanical gardens were formed in 1887 and contain one of the finest collections of plants on limestone in the West Country.

 A replica Roman Temple was built at the British Empire Exhibition at Wembley in 1924, and, following the exhibition, was dismantled and rebuilt in Victoria Park in Bath.
 In 1987, the gardens were extended to include the Great Dell, a disused quarry with a collection of conifers.

 Other parks include Alexandra Park on a hill overlooking the city; Parade Gardens, along the river near the abbey in the city centre; Sydney Gardens, an 18th-century pleasure garden; Henrietta Park; Hedgemead Park; and Alice Park.
 Jane Austen wrote "It would be pleasant to be near the Sydney Gardens.
 We could go into the Labyrinth every day."
 Alexandra, Alice and Henrietta parks were built into the growing city among the housing developments.
 Linear Park is built on the old Somerset and Dorset Joint Railway line, and connects with the Two Tunnels Greenway which contains the longest cycling and walking tunnel in the UK.
 Cleveland Pools were built around 1815 close to the River Avon, now the oldest surviving public outdoor lido in England.
 Restoration was completed in 2023, after a 20-year fund-raising campaign, with the lido opening for the first time in 40 years on 10 September.

-Queen Victoria

 Victoria Art Gallery and Royal Victoria Park are named after Queen Victoria, who wrote in her journal in 1837, "The people are really too kind to me."
 This feeling seemed to have been reciprocated by the people of Bath: "Lord James O'Brien brought a drawing of the intended pillar which the people of Bath are so kind as to erect in commemoration of my 18th birthday."